w3c/automotive/vehicle_signal_client/vehicle_signal_client_spec.md

 Client Goals
 ------------

-The following documents the specification required for a JavaScript client library designed to interface with a VISS server.
+The following documents the specification required for a JavaScript client library designed to interface with a VIS server.
 This library is responsible for the following:

 * Connection lifecycle (open, reconnect, failover, closure)
 * Authentication token transmission (not retrieval)